ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

       digest-algorithm = token
 ~~~

-   The BNF for "parameter" is as is used in RFC 7230.
+   The BNF for "parameter" is as is used in [RFC7230].
 All digest-
    algorithm values are case-insensitive.